jy2k/Vertex-prediction-custom-container/README.md

 4.1 tag & push docker image from step #2 to an Artifact Repository in a project of your choice.
 4.2 Import (called upload) container from Artifact Repository into Vertex Model registry.
 4.3 From Model registry deploy the model to an Endpoint.
-5. Test the model by going back to the Model registry and using the UI.
+5. Test the model by going back to the Model registry and using the UI in Model registry or testing.py script.

 Step 1. + 2. + 3.
 docker build -t testimage .